FortinetCloudCSE/style-guide/content/03Format/_index.md

 ---
-title: "Ch 3 - Format and Structure"
+title: "Format and Structure"
 chapter: false
-menuTitle: "Ch 3: Format and Structure"
+menuTitle: "III: Format and Structure"
 weight: 30
 ---

-### ***Publish your content to GitHub pages via a GitHub action***

-Now that you have your content first draft, push your repo to github, there's already a GitHub action to automatically publish your content anytime you upload to the repo

-Click the right arrow to go through each step individually
+### Purpose

+This section covers the code and content for formatting your pages, organizing your data, and using markdown to convey your options to users clearly.